vsekhar/mmr/README.md

 # mmr

-An implementation of Merkle Mountain Ranges in Go
+An implementation of Merkle Mountain Ranges in Go.